Planetary Nebulae: Observing and Modeling the Central Stars

 Smaller scale structures such as knots, filaments, jets and rings are explained by a number of smaller scales physical mechanisms such as shocks, illumination, dust, etc. with variable level of success (see Figure~\ref{fig:fingers}, where the models of \citealt{Villaver2002} were adopted by \citealt{DeMarco_etal_2022}).
 In a minority of cases, the presence of structures must denote the action of a companion, interacting with the progenitor giant star during the formation of the PN.
 For example very collimated jets may indicate an accreting companion which launches a jet from an accretion disk.

-\section{Observing and modeling the central stars}
+\section{Observing and Modeling the Central Stars}

 Central stars of PNe are caught in an evolutionary phase between the large and cool AGB stars (the size of Earth's orbit) and the tiny but hot white dwarfs (the size of Earth).
-The change that takes place to stars in this phase is not only extreme but can also be extremely fast (see Figure~\ref{fig:stingray}), and can be observable over decades.
+The change that takes place to stars in this phase is not only extreme, but can also be extremely fast (see Figure~\ref{fig:stingray}), and can be observable over decades.

 AGB stars have by and large, carbon and oxygen cores, and large hydrogen-rich envelopes.
 A smaller, originally more massive, subset can have oxygen and neon cores.
-Between core and envelope there are typically two thin burning shells.
-The inner helium shell still burning as the star expands away from the horizontal branch (when it was burning helium in the core) onto the AGB, and an outer hydrogen shell surrounded by a large, convective envelope.
+Between core and envelope there are, typically, two thin burning shells.
+The inner helium shell still burning as the star expands away from the horizontal branch (when it was burning helium in the core) onto the early AGB, and an outer hydrogen shell surrounded by a large, convective envelope.
 AGB stars grow in radius and core mass as they increase in luminosity while also loosing envelope mass until at some point the mass-loss rate increases, likely due to pulsations and the formation of dust, and almost the entire envelope is ejected over a small period of time.
 The envelope that is left has such low mass and density that there is no solution to hydrostatic equilibrium and the photospheric radius decreases, with a subsequent increase of the effective temperature.
+This explains the left-ward shift on the HR diagram (Fig.~\ref{PN_evol_new}, brown line).

-\subsection{Observations of central stars of PNe and atmospheric models}
+\subsection{Observations of Central Stars of PNe and Atmospheric Models}